sophia172/eteePose/Data Management Guideline.md

 - Ensure that when a new version of a dataset is created (either raw or processed), the older version is not deleted immediately to prevent accidental data loss.

 #### **5.2 Backup**
-- Set up **automated backups** for Google Drive data using Google Takeout or third-party backup solutions.
+- Set up **automated backups** for Google Drive data using Google Takeout.
-- Use **Google Cloud Storage Lifecycle Management** to automate the transition of older processed data to cheaper storage classes (e.g., Nearline or Coldline).
+- Use **Google Cloud Storage Lifecycle Management** to automate the transition of older processed data to cheaper storage classes
 - Maintain regular backups of the raw and processed data in a separate GCS bucket.

 ### **6. Data Processing Pipeline**
 - All data processing should be tracked and version-controlled using tools like **Git** or **DVC (Data Version Control)**.
-- Processed data should be stored in the `processed_data` folder, with logs detailing the transformations applied to the data.
+- Processed data should be stored in the `processed` folder, with logs detailing the transformations applied to the data.
-- Maintain a **README** file in the `processed_data` folder to track the operations performed on raw data (e.g., cleaning, imputation, feature selection).
+- Maintain a **README** file or **YML** file in each `processed` subfolder to track the operations performed on raw data (e.g., cleaning, imputation, feature selection).

 ### **7. Data Security and Compliance**

 #### **7.1 Security**
 - Ensure **data encryption** is enabled for both Google Drive and Google Cloud Storage (GCS).
-- Use **GCS IAM roles** to restrict access to sensitive data, ensuring compliance with relevant privacy regulations (e.g., GDPR, HIPAA).
-- For highly sensitive data, consider additional encryption measures (e.g., client-side encryption) before storing in GCS.

 #### **7.2 Compliance**
 - Ensure that the storage of data complies with all relevant legal and regulatory requirements, including:
   - **Data retention policies** (how long data should be stored).
   - **Data anonymization** for datasets containing personally identifiable information (PII).
+	- Refer to person in number instead of name

 ### **8. Data Retention and Deletion**
 - Define **retention periods** for both raw and processed data.